 After breakfast, visit the National Library, which holds ancient Buddhist scriptures and manuscripts.
-Then comes the Institute of Traditional medicines, which creates herbal medicines from unique Himalayan plants.
+Then comes the Institute of Traditional Medicine, which creates herbal medicines from unique Himalayan plants.

-After lunch, tourists can also visit the National Institute of Zorig Chusum, and Jungshi Paper Factory to appreciate and get a closer look at authentic Bhutanese tradition.
+After lunch, tourists can also visit the National Institute of Zorig Chusum and the Jungshi Paper Factory to appreciate and get a closer look at authentic Bhutanese traditions.

-The magnificent and imposing TashiChho Dzong is the tallest building in the city, and rightfully so, as it houses the Throne Room, the offices of the King, the ministries of Home Affairs and Finance.
-The famous yearly festival Tsechu is celebrated with dances at the courtyard of this enormous Dzong, which dazzles the onlookers with its intricate paintings and grand architecture.
+The magnificent and imposing TashiChho Dzong is the tallest building in the city, and rightfully so, as it houses the Throne Room, the offices of the King, and the ministries of Home Affairs and Finance.
+The famous yearly festival Tsechu is celebrated with dances in the courtyard of this enormous dzong, which dazzles onlookers with its intricate paintings and grand architecture.
 One of the oldest Buddhist temples, Changangkha Lhakhang, with its beautiful shrines, is an experience that no one should miss.

-Also, while at Thimphu, one should not forget to visit the weekly Crafts Bazar.
+Also, while in Thimphu, one should not forget to visit the weekly craft bazaar.
 The beautiful handicrafts make lovely keepsakes.

 Visit the beautiful Dochula Pass

-On the third day, tourists travel to Punakha and visit the Chortens that are built under the Dochula Pass, which enchant with their humbling beauty of the Himalayas surrounding them.
+On the third day, tourists travel to Punakha and visit the Chortens that are built under the Dochula Pass, which enchant the humbling beauty of the Himalayas surrounding them.
 To taste something unusual, visit the Chimi Lhakhang temple.
-The temple showcases phallic images and paintings on its walls, which is believed to ward off evil spirits.
+The temple showcases phallic images and paintings on its walls, which are believed to ward off evil spirits.

 Marvel at Punakha

-After lunch, tourists who need an adrenaline rush and want to experience Bhutan sightseeing with a different perspective can cross the high Punakha suspension bridge, which is the longest suspension bridge in Bhutan.
+After lunch, tourists who need an adrenaline rush and want to experience Bhutan sightseeing from a different perspective can cross the Punakha suspension bridge, which is the longest suspension bridge in Bhutan.